usamec/cntk-rs/README.md

 * Passing data in and out of computation.
 * Backpropagation.
-* Training fully connected feedforward, convolutional and recurrent network (have to test bidirectional though).
+* Training fully connected feedforward, convolutional and recurrent network.
 * Saving and loading the model.
 * Code for most operations. - Almost all, except couple of helpers.
 * Demo of seq2seq model training.